-Water clarity is influenced by suspended materials, both living and dead, as well as some coloured dissolved compounds in the water column.
 During the melting of snow and ice in spring, lake water can become cloudy from silt transported into the lake.
 Lake water usually clears in late spring but then becomes more turbid with increased algal biomass as the summer progresses.
 The easiest and most widely used measure of lake water clarity is the Secchi disk depth.

-In 2003, Bluet Lake's water was fairly clear with a mean Secchi disk depth of 3 meters.
-Water clarity followed patterns in algal biomass, or water greenness (Fig. 4).
-Secchi disk depth in late June was fairly shallow at 2.75 m increasing through July and reaching a peak of 4.5 m in early August.
-Clarity then dropped again by late august, to a depth of 2 m.
+In 2004, Bluet Lake's water was fairly clear with a mean Secchi disk depth of 2.69 meters.
+Water clarity followed patterns in algal biomass, or water greenness (Figure 4).
+Secchi disk depth in late June was quite shallow at 1.5 m, increasing through July and reaching a maximum of 4.5 m in late July.
+Clarity then dropped again by late August, to a depth of 2.5 m with a decrease to 2.25 in late September.